Przemysł II: Widowhood

 In December 1283 in Gniezno, at the age of 22 or 23 years, Ludgarda, wife of Przemysł II, died unexpectedly.
 (Note: The exact date of death of the Duchess of Greater Poland is unknown; it is only corroborated that she was buried on 14 December 1283 in Gniezno Cathedral.
 The contemporary sources who certify this are Roznik Traski, [in:] MPH, vol. II, p.
 849, and Rocznik Małopolski, [in:] MPH, vol. III, p.
 182. Only Jan Długosz stated that Ludgarda died in Poznań, and her date of death is precisely 14 December; J. Długosz: Annales seu cronicae incliti Regni Poloniae, Fr.
 VII, Warsaw 1975, pp. 225–226; see also O. Balzer: Genealogia Piastów, Kraków 1895, p.
 246; W. Dworzaczek: Genealogia, Warsaw 1959, table 2; K. Jasiński: Genealogia Piastów wielkopolskich.
 Potomstwo Władysława Odonica. [in:] Nasi Piastowie ("Kronika Miasta Poznania", nr 2/95), Poznań 1995, p.
 55.)
 Relations between the spouses for some time before her death weren't very good; perhaps there had even been a separation between them.
 The reason for this was the supposed infertility of Ludgarda, more apparent after ten years of marriage.
-The actual period of marital intercourse between the spouses given their age (both are quite young at the time of their wedding) could actually be shorter.
-Indeed, there is no direct proof about Ludgarda's barrenness beyond the lack of offspring; in those, the childlessness in marriage was usually considered to be the woman's fault, although in this case (due to the birth of a daughter from Przemysł II's second marriage), it seems more likely.
+The actual period of marital intercourse between the spouses, given their age (both are quite young at the time of their wedding), could actually be shorter.
+Indeed, there is no direct proof about Ludgarda's barrenness beyond the lack of offspring; in those cases, the childlessness in marriage was usually considered to be the woman's fault, although in this case (due to the birth of a daughter from Przemysł II's second marriage), it seems more likely.
 It was not a surprise when accusations began to emerge against the Duke of Greater Poland of the suspected murder of his wife.
 No contemporary source mentions this, a fact more surprising because Przemysł II had bitter enemies who certainly would use this crime against him.
-Also, any reactions from church or public penance would noticed.
+Also, any reactions from the church or public penance would be noticed.

 The first suggestion about Ludgarda's mysterious death came from the 14th century Rocznik Traski: